PowerGridModel/.github/profile/README.md

 - Full support of three-phase asymmetric calculation.
 - Efficient C++ implementation with native parallel computing support.

+**_NOTE:_** Looking for a project for transimission power system analysis, please also take a look at [PowSyBl Open Load Flow](https://github.com/powsybl/powsybl-open-loadflow).
+This another LF Energy initiative that focuses on the transmission grid.

 ## License
-This project is licensed under the Mozilla Public License, version 2.0.
+This project is licensed under the Mozilla Public License, version 2.0 - see [LICENSE](https://github.com/PowerGridModel/.github/blob/main/LICENSE) for details.

+## Licenses third-party libraries
+This project includes third-party libraries, which are licensed under their own respective Open-Source licenses.
+SPDX-License-Identifier headers are used to show which license is applicable.
+The concerning license files can be found in the LICENSES directory.

 ## Contributing
 Please read [CODE_OF_CONDUCT.md](https://github.com/PowerGridModel/.github/blob/main/CODE_OF_CONDUCT.md), [CONTRIBUTING.md](https://github.com/PowerGridModel/.github/blob/main/CONTRIBUTING.md) and [PROJECT_GOVERNANACE.md](https://github.com/PowerGridModel/.github/blob/main/PROJECT_GOVERNANCE.md) for details on the process for submitting pull requests to us.